mozilla-services/docs/source/keyexchange/apis.rst

   is received.
 A malformed message is one that doesn't correctly parse as JSON.

-- **jpake.error.wrongmessage** (Wrong message): Reported when the wrong message is received, as identified by the <code>type</code> property in the JSON blob.
+- **jpake.error.wrongmessage** (Wrong message): Reported when the wrong message is received, as identified by the ``type`` property in the JSON blob.

 - **jpake.error.internal** (Internal J-PAKE failure): Reported when a J-PAKE computation step or encryption/decryption step fails.